w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 ### Finality

 Both the Polkadot relay chain and Cosmos hub will achieve finality under favorable network conditions with the assumption that > 2/3 of the validator set is available and honest.
 Once > 2/3 of the validator set has signed off on a block (or, in the case of GRANDPA a chain of blocks) those blocks are considered final and unable to be reverted.
-In comparison, Nakamoto consensus as used in most PoW blockchains can only guarantee probably finality at best.
+In comparison, Nakamoto consensus as used in most PoW blockchains can only guarantee probable finality at best.

 The time-to-finality of both GRANDPA and Tendermint are limited by the bandwidth limit and latency on the network.
 As the number of validators increases, so will the number of messages that must get sent between them thereby slowing down the finality mechanism.
 Both Polkadot and Cosmos are interested in moving to as large of a validator set as possible without horrendously slowing down the network.
-In practical terms, Cosmos launch with 100 validators and Polkadot will launch with 50 - 100 and quickly scale up to around 1000.
+In practical terms, Cosmos launched with 100 validators and Polkadot will launch with 50 - 100 and quickly scale up to around 1000.

 One key difference between Tendermint and the consensus mechanism of Polkadot is how each protocol treats the act of block production.